sounny/spaceai/README.md

 * **Effective poster design.**  Jane E. Miller’s paper “Preparing and Presenting Effective Research Posters” emphasises that a good poster should centre on two or three key findings and translate complex results into simplified charts and bullet points.
 Don’t copy paragraphs from your report – your poster is a **visual summary**.
 * **Storytelling in science.**  The article *“Bridging the Gap: Strategies for Communicating Complex Science with Posters”* notes that understanding your audience, simplifying your message, and telling a compelling story are key to an effective poster.
 It recommends using diagrams, infographics and a clear narrative arc (problem, solution, impact).
-* **Poster design guidelines.**  Brown University’s poster guide suggests large title fonts, smaller body text and high‑contrast colours【924871956520733†L85-L93】.
-It also reminds you to use high‑resolution images (300 ppi) to avoid pixelation when printed【924871956520733†L101-L107】.
+* **Poster design guidelines.**  Brown University’s poster guide suggests large title fonts, smaller body text and high‑contrast colors.
+It also reminds you to use high‑resolution images (300 ppi) to avoid pixelation when printed.

 If you have questions or run into problems, please contact the organising team via email.